hashchange/backbone.select/readme.md

 Replace `Backbone.Collection` in the example above with whatever base type you work with.

-If you share models among multiple collections, Backbone.Picky will handle the interaction for you.
+If you share models among multiple collections, Backbone.Select will handle the interaction for you.
 To turn on model-sharing mode, you must provide the models as a second argument during initialization: